abhiwand/atk/python/intelanalytics/doc/source/ad_bkm.rst

 In order to resolve this, follow these instructions:

-1)  Stop the Intelanalytics service
+1)  Stop the intelanalytics service

 #)  From CDH Web UI: first stop "Cloudera Management Service", and then stop the CDH.